quicwg/base-drafts/draft-ietf-quic-recovery.md

 of frames contained in a packet affect recovery and congestion control logic:

 * All packets are acknowledged, though packets that contain only ACK, ACK_ECN, and PADDING frames are not acknowledged immediately.
-Packets containing at least one frame besides ACK, ACK_ECN, and PADDING are referred to as "retransmittable" below.

 * Long header packets that contain CRYPTO frames are critical to the performance of the QUIC handshake and use shorter timers for